 In light of the dramatically pro-schism action of the United Methodist Church’s Western Jurisdiction to propose non-celibate lesbian activist Karen Oliveto to be a new bishop (currently being challenged), it seems worth reviewing her rather radical theological worldview.
-The following is actually an early version, with some slight edits, of an article I originally wrote in 2005 on some presentations given at a gay United Methodist gathering by Ms. Oliveto, before she “outed” herself as a partnered lesbian.
+The following is actually an early version, with some slight edits, of an article I originally wrote in 2005 on some presentations given at “Hearts on Fire,” a gay United Methodist gathering, by Ms. Oliveto, before she had publicly “outed” herself as a partnered lesbian.

 When I first published this information on our website and in our UM Action Briefing newsletter, it provoked a lot of discussion, including among United Methodist bishops and leading theologians.
 I briefly met Oliveto herself not too long after my original report.
 Yet in all of the more-than-11 years since we first published this information about Karen Oliveto’s beliefs, I have not observed a single person who was also present for her remarks claim that I at any point misrepresented the truth of what she said there.
 Not one.